AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Based on these and many other responses, the key takeaway appears to be this: You shouldn't try to optimize your code unless you have a good reason for doing so.
 You may think you need to worry about an algorithm's performance, but unless you have evidence that it's slow, you're wasting time doing micro-optimizations for little gain.

-Right then—let's try to make sense of all of this.
+That's the gist of it, anyway.
+Let's try to make sense of it all!

 {% include toc.md %}

 ## The Premature Optimization Trap

-Optimizing your code too early can make it more difficult to reason about and potentially more error prone—you waste time optimizing your code rather than making sure it does what it's supposed to.
+In some cases, optimizing your code or trying to rewrite it with clever tricks can make it more error prone and difficult to understand.
 Interestingly, this was the case in the original tweet (which was later corrected)—the proposed reduce logic with `Object.assign` was invalid:

 ```javascript
 users